iamrjoshi/iamrjoshi.github.io/_posts/2019-12-22-Welcome Post.md

 ---
 layout: post
-title: 'Welcome Everyone'
+title: Welcome Everyone
-subtitle: 'It's good to see you here.'
+subtitle: It's good to see you here.
 date: 2019-12-22 23:45:13 +0545
-background: '/img/posts/08.jpg'
+background: /img/posts/08.jpg
 ---

 ## Hey What's Up <br> Everything is all right ?